oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

 * `generate_state` - Provide this flag to import the discovered resources into a state file along with the Terraform configuration
 * `ids` - Comma-separated list of resource IDs to export.
 The ID could either be an OCID or a Terraform import ID.
 By default, all resources are exported
 * `list_export_services_path` - Path to output list of supported services in json format, must include json file name
-* `output_path` - Path to output generated configurations and state files of the exported compartment
+* `output_path` - Absolute path to output generated configurations and state files of the exported compartment
 * `services` - Comma-separated list of service resources to export.
 If not specified, all resources within the given compartment (which excludes identity resources) are exported.
 The following values can be specified:
     * `analytics` - Discovers analytics resources within the specified compartment
     * `apigateway` - Discovers apigateway resources within the specified compartment